zorael/kameloso/README.md

 ## Current limitations:

 * **the dmd and ldc compilers may segfault** if building in anything other than `debug` mode (bug [#18026](https://issues.dlang.org/show_bug.cgi?id=18026), see more on build types below).
 * the stable release of the **gdc** compiler doesn't yet support `static foreach` and thus cannot be used to build this bot.
-On the other hand, the development release based on D version **2.081** segfaults upon compiling (bug [#307](https://bugzilla.gdcproject.org/show_bug.cgi?id=307))
+The development release based on D version **2.081** segfaults upon compiling (bug [#307](https://bugzilla.gdcproject.org/show_bug.cgi?id=307))
-* nicknames are case-sensitive, while channels are largely not.
-Making them all case-insensitive made things really gnarly.
+* nicknames are case-sensitive, while channel names are not.
+Making all of it case-insensitive made things really gnarly, so the change was reverted.
 There are corner cases where things might break; please file bugs.
 * IRC server daemons that have not been tested against may exhibit weird behaviour if parsing goes awry.
 Need concrete examples to fix; please report errors and abnormalities.

 Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) (`NickServ`/`Q`/`AuthServ`/...) may be difficult, since the bot identifies people by their account names.
 You will probably want to register yourself with such, where available.